 On the Physics programme you must choose one of the following six specialisations:

 During the programme you are assigned an advisor and research group that can help you select courses and develop a thesis topic.
-Your course of study concludes with a thesis worth 60 ECTS.
+Your course of study concludes with a thesis worth 60 or 45 ECTS.
 The thesis project engages you with in-depth work targeted towards answering a problem in the field of physics, approached from a high level of research.

 Your thesis begins when you develop a thesis contract in cooperation with your thesis supervisor.
 The contents of this contract and thesis framework include an overall description of the thesis topic and a completion date.
 Thesis topics could be: